williamBartos/brilCast/README.md

 # 🐡 brilCast- Microlocal Weather Service
-Raspberry Pi weather data stored with sqlite3 and hosted to the web via Flask
+Raspberry Pi weather data stored with sqlite3 and hosted to the web via Flask.
+Data is vizualized using D3.js